kenhkan/noflo-woute/README.md

 However, in NoFlo, it's a network of blackboxes you connect to make a program.
-The intuitive way is to connect incoming requests to a series of matchers; failure to match runs onto the next matcher until there is no match, in which case a "404" box is sent the request.
+The intuitive way is to connect incoming requests to a series of matchers; failure to match forwards to the next matcher.

 When successful matches occur, the request is sent to wherever the programmer wants, which hopefully produces some result to be sent to a